-

 Children ages 4-8 with Selective Mutism (SM) and severe Social Anxiety.

 New to SM camp or therapy?
-Start to build your brave voice.
+Build your brave voice.

 Been to SM camp or therapy?
 Boost conversation skills & self-advocacy.